 Q: Do I need to speak the local languages of the offices I am applying to?

 A: In almost all circumstances, yes.
 Only on very rare occasions are BCGers able to work in a region where they do not speak the local language.
 Please visit the application process page under BCG Language Requirements for more information regarding what languages are required for each office.

 Q: I’m interested in lots of BCG offices.
-How do I narrow down my choice to just three?
+How do I narrow my choice to just three?

 Q: Are some BCG offices more popular than others?